 An unpaired frequency arrangement (SDL) on optional basis;

 SDL using ‘zero or up to four’ of the following frequency blocks: 738-743 MHz, 743-748 MHz, 748-753 MHz and 753-758 MHz.
 The decision on the number of contiguous blocks would be taken at national level.
-This approach ensures flexibility for combination with other options identified by CEPT in considering n).
+This approach ensures flexibility for combination with other options identified by CEPT in considering m).